 New Bremen’s Wastewater Superintendent is Dave Goodwin.
 He is a graduate of New Bremen High School and holds a Class II Wastewater Operator License, Class I Water Operator License and a Class II Water Distribution License from Ohio Environmental Protection Agency.
 He has been with the village since 1982 and was appointed wastewater superintendent in 2012.

 New Bremen Water Department

-The New Bremen Water Department, overseen by Superintendent Greg Dennings, provides drinking water to the entire community.
+The Village of New Bremen provides drinking water to the entire community.
 The year average is 400,000 gallons per day, but consumption on hot summer days has gone as high as 742,000 gallons per day.

 Once treated, “finished water” is distributed through a system of underground pipes.
 A reserve of finished water is stored in the two, modern, above-ground storage towers.
 The north tower on West Monroe Street holds 200,000 gallons and was built in 1975.
 The south tower on Amsterdam Road holds 500,000 gallons and was built in 1997.
 For fire insurance reasons, the goal is to have one day’s water usage stored in these elevated tanks.

 Minster and New Bremen connected their water systems in 2001 near State Route 66 and Wuebker Road.
 The valve is normally closed but can be manually opened in the event of a major fire or well or treatment plant problems.

 This symbol of the Village of New Bremen is a beautiful, custom-made logo designed in 1997 by local resident Dan Keyes.
 Nearly 48 inches in diameter, it symbolizes the central role of the Miami & Erie Canal and the pioneer spirit in the village’s history.